microsoft/FluidFramework/docs/faq/README.md

 ## Why aren't commandline tools working?

-You may need to upgrade NodeJS.
-Make sure you're using NodeJS versions 10 or 12.
+You may need to upgrade Node.js.

+!!!include(node-versions.md)!!!

 ## Do you have any suggested reading before I get started?